juhum/web-app-kurs/README.md

 11. In the Gitpod Panel, click on Ports and then "Make Public" button.

-12. Add the ports used by both the backend and frontend servers.
-For example, if your backend runs on port 3000 and frontend on port 8080, add these ports.

-13. Visit the provided link in second terminal in your browser to see the application in action.
+12. Visit the provided link in second terminal in your browser to see the application in action.